 |Purchase Method||Coinbase Fees|

 |Credit Card or Debit Card||3.99%|

-Although eToro does not charge any fees for opening or closing trades, it does charge a spread that varies depending on the instrument, e.g. 0.75% for Bitcoin (BTC) and up to 3.45% for certain trading pairs, such as ZEC/ZHF.
+Although eToro does not charge any trading fees for opening or closing trades, it does charge a spread that varies depending on the instrument. -e: A fee of 1% is calculated for buying or selling crypto assets on eToro

 Coinbase does not clearly define limits for new users on their site.
 Instead, limits can vary depending on your country, account verification, buying history, and account age.
 To apply for higher limits you will have to verify your identity.
 Once you do, a fully verified US residents can transaction up to $50,000 per week, while verified customers from EU may have a maximum of $30,000 in their account at any time.
 You can check their limits through their account.